 Using a heating pad or other device to apply heat to the elbow can help alleviate symptoms of elbow pain.
 Always make sure there is a barrier between the skin and heating device such as a thin towel, this helps to avoid serious burns.
 Applying heat to the elbow can help increase blood flow to the area, which can promote healing and reduce pain.

-Can CBD Oil and CBD Creams Provide Elbow Pain Relief?
+Can Hemp Oil and Hemp Creams Provide Elbow Pain Relief?

-The current literature suggests that CBD appears to be a safe and effective option for those seeking pain relief.
-Unfortunately, there are no studies that have investigated the effectiveness of CBD-based medicines on specifically elbow pain.
-However, there have been numerous studies that have found at least some evidence supporting the role of CBD in treating pain disorders and particularly conditions involving neuropathy.
+The current literature suggests that Hemp appears to be a safe and effective option for those seeking pain relief.
+Unfortunately, there are no studies that have investigated the effectiveness of Hemp-based medicines on specifically elbow pain.
+However, there have been numerous studies that have found at least some evidence supporting the role of Hemp in treating pain disorders and particularly conditions involving neuropathy.

-For example, one study found that CBD may be an effective option for preventing peripheral neuropathy after chemotherapy treatment.
-Interestingly, these researchers used low and ineffective doses of CBD and THC but still found positive results in preventing the development of neuropathy after chemotherapy.
-It appears that THC and CBD share powerful synergy, as combining one with the other resulted in noticeable potentiation.
-So theoretically, you could get more out of your CBD by combining it with THC.
+For example, one study found that Hemp may be an effective option for preventing peripheral neuropathy after chemotherapy treatment.
+Interestingly, these researchers used low and ineffective doses of Hemp and THC but still found positive results in preventing the development of neuropathy after chemotherapy.
+It appears that THC and Hemp share powerful synergy, as combining one with the other resulted in noticeable potentiation.
+So theoretically, you could get more out of your Hemp by combining it with THC.

-How Do CBD Oils and Creams Help Relieve Elbow Pain?
+How Do Hemp Oils and Creams Help Relieve Elbow Pain?